ElectionDataAnalysis/electiondata/docs/User_Guide.md

    * (optional) `thousands_separator`.
 In the US the separator is almost always ',' if it is used.
 Watch out for Excel files which may show a comma when you look at them in Excel -- there may not be a comma in the underlying data.
    * (optional) `encoding` (If not specified or recognized, a default encoding will be used.
 Recognized encodings are limited [python's list of recognized encodings and aliases](https://docs.python.org/3/library/codecs.html#standard-encodings).)

-   Available for flat_text and excel file types:
+   Available for flat_text and Excel file types:
    * (optional - use only for multi-block) `rows_to_skip` An integer giving the number of rows to skip at the top before processing blocks.
    * (optional) `all_rows` If the file has no column headers but only data rows with counts, set this parameter to 'data'
    * (optional) `multi_block` if there are multiple blocks of data per page, each with its own headers, set this parameter to 'yes'.
 For multi-block sheets, munge parameters refer to the blocks (and must be the same for all blocks).